Why Success Suddenly Feels Empty

 Simple.
 Clear.
 Addictive.

-But if you are like me, somewhere in your 50s, something shifts.
-You hit the number… and you feel nothing.
+But somewhere along the way, something shifted.
+I hit the number... and felt nothing.
 The dopamine stopped showing up.
-You’re still winning by every measure you set for yourself — but the scoreboard doesn’t light up.
+I was still winning by every measure I’d set for myself — but the scoreboard didn’t light up anymore.

 At first, I thought I was broken.
 Then I looked around.

 AI is rewriting every industry.
-The skills that made us successful are being automated or made obsolete.
-The economy that rewarded our experience is transforming faster than any generation has experienced.
+The skills that made us successful are being automated.
+The economy that rewarded our experience is transforming faster than anyone expected.
+And the people teaching you about it have never built anything outside of a laptop.

 The Trap of Being Good at Something